 Potato varieties

 In a short growing season, early varieties might be your best choice.
-They should be ready to harvest 50-70 days after planting.
+They should be ready to harvest in 50-70 days after planting.
 Norland potatoes – an early variety, grow well here in our short summers and store well.
-We usually grow a few rows of them, simply because they are so no-fail.
+We usually grow a few rows simply because they are so non-fail.

 Mid-season varieties typically mature within 70-90 days.
-They are often the tastiest potatoes and will produce more potatoes than early season potatoes and typically do not get as large.
 Yukon Gold is a popular mid-season potato.
 Purple Caribe has satiny blue-purple skin; whiter-than-white flesh.
 Yum!

 Our favorite potatoes to grow is German Butterball – a late variety.
 It has a fantastic buttery flavor and tastes best small.
 We usually leave them in the ground till the frost kills the tops.
-This way we also get a good amount of bigger potatoes as well.
+This way, we also get a good amount of bigger potatoes.
 German Butterball is an heirloom potato.
 Great for eating fresh or for storing throughout the winter.

-If you want something really exotic, grow Russian Blue.
-Those dark purple potatoes taste just like a good potato should but will sure be a conversation topic at your dinner table.
-Plus there is an Anti-Inflammatory effect of purple potatoes.
+If you want something exotic, grow Russian Blue.
+Those dark purple potatoes taste just like a good potato but will be a conversation topic at your dinner table.
+Plus, there is an Anti-Inflammatory effect of purple potatoes.

 Seed potatoes

-Yes, every potato by design is a seed potato.
-But since not every potato has been grown naturally, it is a good idea to get good seed potatoes for your garden.
+Every potato, by design, is a seed potato.
+But since not every potato has been grown naturally, getting good seed potatoes for your garden is a good idea.

-You can easily save your own seed potatoes.
+You can easily save your seed potatoes.
 Healthy, medium-sized potatoes make great seed potatoes.
-Also, green potatoes, which are not good for food but store well, make good seed potatoes.
+Also, turned green potatoes make good seed potatoes, which are not suitable for food but store well.
 Every few years, if the production decreases, you can bring in new seed potatoes.

 Does size matter?
-Rumor has it that if you plant big potatoes you get big potatoes and if you plant small potatoes you get small potatoes.
+Rumor has it that if you plant big potatoes, you get big potatoes; if you plant small potatoes, you get small potatoes.
 Other growers claim that small seed potatoes bring bigger potatoes.
-We prefer using the bigger potatoes for food, and plant mid-sized or those that have been harvested green.
+We prefer using the bigger potatoes for food and mid-sized potatoes for planting.

 Chitting seed potatoes

-Seed potatoes can be prepared for planting by laying them out into a bright location and let them grow sprouts.
+Seed potatoes can be prepared for planting by laying them out in a bright location and letting them grow sprouts.
 This is called chitting.
-Potatoes do not have to be sprouted, but it is a good way to speed up the germination and even more important to keep seed potatoes from growing long sprouts.
+Potatoes do not have to be sprouted; it is a good way to speed up germination.
+Instead of keeping them in a dark space where they grow long sprouts, bring them into light and let them grow healthy green sprouts.

-In the picture above you see 3 seed potatoes, all 3 are great for planting.
+In the picture above, you see three seed potatoes, all three are great for planting.
 The first has been stored in a dark room, so the sprouts are weak and white.
-They will grow though.
+They will grow, though.
 The second has been sprouted in a bright room for about a month.
-The sprouts are green and ready to grow.
-The third has been in a bright room for 4 months, the sprout is much bigger, and also ready to grow.
+The sprouts are green and ready to grow, this would be the ideal situation.
+The third has been in a bright room for four months; the sprout is much bigger and also ready to grow.

 These long sprouts grew at the same time period, stored in an open box in the cold room.
-This is the Russian blue variety, in the picture before seen in the middle.
-You see not just the size of the sprouts is different, also the potatoes are dehydrated and shriveled.
-Those will still grow, but if we have a choice, we like the healthy sprouted better.
+This is the Russian blue variety in the picture before, seen in the middle.
+You see, not just the size of the sprouts is different, the potatoes are also dehydrated and shriveled.
+Those will still grow, but we prefer the healthy sprouted better if we have a choice.

-Also, if you have big seed potatoes, you can cut them in half or even make 3 out of one.
+You can use an egg carton or a harvest carton to keep seed potatoes dry.
+Chitting potatoes for 6 to 8 weeks before planting is sufficient.
+If you have big seed potatoes, you can cut them in half or make 3 out of one.
 Make sure each section has a few eyes to grow.
-Cut them beforehand, so the cut dries over and does not start to rot in the ground.
+Cut them beforehand so the cut dries over and does not start to rot in the ground.

 Preventing disease in seed potatoes

-If your seed potatoes have a disease or come from doubtful sources, you might want to prevent them from spreading in your garden.
-Is that even possible?
-To some degree yes.
+If you suspect your seed potatoes are diseased or come from unreliable sources, it’s important to prevent the potential spread of disease in your garden.
+Is this achievable?
+To some extent, yes.

 Potatoes can be grown in many ways.
-In fact, I do not think there is a right or wrong way to grow potatoes.
+I do not think there is a right or wrong way to grow potatoes.
 It mostly depends on your possibilities and preference.

 Traditionally potatoes are planted in rows 3ft (ca. 91 cm) apart.
 The space between potatoes within a row depends on the variety.
 Early varieties can be planted close together (6″-10″), as they tend to have a low number of tubers per hill.
 Mid-season varieties are generally planted 8″ to 12″ apart.
 Late Season Varieties & Fingerling Varieties should be planted 12″ apart or more.

 Potatoes can also be mulched instead of hilled with soil.
-It makes for an easier harvest and if you grow a no-till garden, the soil is already covered with mulch.
-Potatoes will benefit from more mulch than your usual crop.
+It makes for an easier harvest.
+If you are growing a no-till garden, the soil is already covered with mulch.
+However, potatoes will benefit from more mulch than your usual crop.

-The pioneer in this easy mulching method was Ruth Stout, here’s her book: Gardening Without Work.
-She would simply lay potatoes on the ground and cover them with hey.
-However, to bury the seed potatoes a couple of inches into the soil seems to work better than just placing them on the soil and covering them with a thick layer of hay or straw.
-After experimenting with straw ourselves, we prefer using wood chips.
+The pioneer in this easy mulching method was Ruth Stout.
+Here’s her book: Gardening Without Work.
+She would lay potatoes on the ground and cover them with hey.
+In a dry climate burying the seed potatoes a couple of inches into the soil seems to work better than just placing them on the soil and covering them with a thick layer of compost, wood chips, hay, or straw.
+After experimenting with straw ourselves, we prefer using compost or wood chips.

 The Old World Garden Farms adopted the growing of potatoes “container style” in a more natural way.
 They created Potato Crates from non-treated pallet wood – and were very surprised with the results!
 Read about it here.